 China has the largest number of esports audience with a whopping 162.2 million in 2020, followed by North America having an audience of 57.2 million.

 Esports in India

 The esports industry is growing exponentially worldwide.
 The Esports industry has become a $1.1 Billion Industry in the year 2020 from $950.6 million in 2019, showing a year growth of +15.7%.
 It is estimated to reach a mark of $2.17 billion by the year 2023.

 The Esports in India is like a gold mine for every investor and business person.
 They are constantly keeping an eye on the industry due to its high growth potential.

-The Esports in India is still in a very young and developing stage and the future of esports in India looks very bright.
+Esports in India are still in a very young and developing stage and the future of esports in India looks very bright.

 Today, India ranks 16th in the global ranking in the gaming market and China is still the market leader of the gaming market holding the majority of the market share.
 The total revenue China generates from the gaming industry is around $40 billion.
 India is ranking 16th but still generates revenue of $1.5 billion from the gaming Industry.